s-andrews/nextflow_pipelines/Docs/Nextflow_at_Babraham.md

 --trim_galore_args "'--clip_r1 10 --clip_r2 10 --nextera'"
 ```

-## In a few more details...
+## RNA-seq worklow in more detail

-The worklows we are going to use here are based on the modules system introduced with [DSL2](https://www.nextflow.io/docs/latest/dsl2.html) (see also https://en.wikipedia.org/wiki/Domain-specific_language).
+The worklows we are going to use here are based on the modules system introduced with [DSL2](https://www.nextflow.io/docs/latest/dsl2.html).
 In essence, we need a module for each program/tool, and then a separte workflow that defines the different steps that are carried out for given input files.
 Here is an example of the current RNA-seq workflow, which does the following consecutive steps for each FastQ file (single-end), or file  pair (paired-end):

 - run FastQC or raw FastQ(s)
 - run FastQ Screen species screen